balena-labs-projects/pulse/README.md

     restart: always
     privileged: true
     labels:
-      io.balena.features.balena-api: '1'
+      io.balena.features.supervisor-api: '1'
     expose:
       - '7575'
 ```

-Note that the container must be privileged in order to access the GPIO pins, as well as include the balena-api label to access the device's api features.
+Note that the container must be privileged in order to access the GPIO pins, as well as include the balena supervisor-api label to access the device's api features.

 ## Data
-The counter data is available as json either as an mqtt payload or via the built-in webserver.
+The counter data is available as json either as an mqtt payload or via the built-in  HTTP server.
 To use mqtt provide an address for the `MQTT_ADDRESS` service variable.
-If no mqtt address is set, the webserver will be available on port 7575.
-To force the webserver to be active along with mqtt, set the `ALWAYS_USE_WEBSERVER` service variable to `True`.
+If no mqtt address is set, the  HTTP server will be available on port 7575.
+To force the HTTP server to be active along with mqtt, set the `ALWAYS_USE_HTTPSERVER` service variable to `True`.

 The JSON will be in the following format:
 `{"uuid": "a74be18a3fdc0b3bfb510e2cf84d6008", "gpio": 37, "pulse_per_second": 3, "pulse_per_minute": 180, "pulse_per_hour": 3145, "pulse_count": 3150, "pps_mult": 3, "ppm_mult": 180, "pph_mult": 3145}`